ChrisChinchilla/Chip-Shop/_cards/Osborne_1.md

 originalprice: $1800
 ---

-The Osborne 1 is the first commercially available portable computer, shipping with a case and a large bundle of software equivalent in value to the machine itself.
+The Osborne 1 is the first commercially available portable computer, shipping with a case and a large bundle of software.